OceanOutcomes/ocean-outcomes/news/_posts/2026-5-15-o2-on-the-water-inside-fisheries-alongside-crew.md

 *Partners from Conservation International and Satlink test recently installed EM systems onboard a Taiwan-flagged longline vessel [as part of our EMC4C work.](https://www.oceanoutcomes.org/news/O2-Collaborates-on-Groundbreaking-Study-to-Enhance-Social-Responsibility-at-Sea/)*

-Even more importantly, **it requires collaboration.** O2 works alongside vessel engineers, captains, and technology providers to adapt systems to each vessel’s unique setup, and then **troubleshoot in real time and adjust based on feedback.** We then train crew and captains on how the systems work, why they matter, and how to address issues when they arise.
+Even more importantly, **it requires collaboration.** O2 works alongside vessel engineers, captains, and technology providers to adapt systems to each vessel’s unique setup, and then **troubleshoot in real time and adjust based on feedback.** We then work with EM technology providers to train crew and captains on how the systems work, why they matter, and how to address issues when they arise.

 Technology only works if it works in practice.